• Skip to main content

 If you are employed in a high-risk job, be careful.
 Work smart.
 If you become injured at work, report the accident to your supervisor and seek medical treatment.
 If you have questions about workers’ compensation benefits, please contact Nomberg Law Firm.

-At Nomberg Law Firm, our knowledgeable Birmingham work injury attorneys have been helping injured Alabama workers get maximum compensation for their claims since 1967.
+At Nomberg Law Firm, our knowledgeable Birmingham workers’ compensation law professionals have been helping injured Alabama workers get maximum compensation for their claims since 1967.
 We can walk you through the process, help you gather evidence to support your claim, and handle all negotiations with the insurer so you can focus on recovering from your injuries.

 Interested in learning more?